 Note how the cupola on the current (1987-present) fifth station resembles the observation deck of the exquisitely detailed second 1880-1892 station.

-Railroad men pose leaning against 4-4-0 steam engine “Coos” circa 1890; boardwalk on left, Veterans 9th &11th regiment building on right.Click here to enlarge the above photo, and for a similar photo of men leaning against their steam train in Weirs Beach.
+Railroad men pose leaning against 4-4-0 steam engine “Coos” circa 1890; boardwalk on left, Veterans 9th &11th regiment building on right.Click here for a similar photo of men leaning against their steam train in Weirs Beach.

 There were two other train stations, besides the three shown here.
 There was the third 1893-1939 station, notable mainly for its 500′ long canopy over the boardwalk; and then there was the fourth 1940-1986 station.
 This photo is of B&M 4-6-2 train #3667 departing Weirs Beach on July 25, 1925.